rishsol/Stock-Strength/README.md

 In conducting my analysis of the book value per share (BVPS) and market price of a company (see image below) it becomes evident that certain sectors have a higher difference between these two metrics than others.
 Three industries were used in my analysis, with three companies representing each.
 The industries and companies are outlined below:

-Technology/Software:
-Apple
-Google
-Microsoft
+Technology/Software:Apple, Google, Microsoft

-Real Estate:
+Real Estate: Realogy Holdings, Prologis, Macerich
-Realogy Holdings
-Prologis
-Macerich

-Food/Beverage:
-Coca-Cola
-Pepsi
-Dr. Pepper
+Food/Beverage:Coca-Cola, Pepsi, Dr. Pepper

 ![](StockStrengthGraph.png)